stef0u/stef0u.github.io/camera/index.md

 layout: page
 image:
   feature: https://live.staticflickr.com/65535/48912147951_5460545021_k.jpg
-title: Life with a Camera
+title: Wandering Camera
 excerpt: "Trips big or small there's always a story to tell"
 search_omit: true
 ---

 <p align="center" style="margin: 0">
-	I am pretty simple when it comes to gear.
-I do not a believer that equipment is everything.
-So I pick up the cheapest thing I can when I can, and make do.
-This is what I'm currently using:
+	I am pretty lean when it comes to equipment.
+I tend to be on the go a lot, so I learned to pack light.
+This is my collection so far:
 </p>

 |||